Master of Arts in Public Relations - Admission

 Applicants to the program will meet the following requirements to qualify for admission:

 - BA, BS, or BFA from an accredited college or university.

 - An undergraduate overall GPA of at least 2.75

 - a 500-750 word essay detailing “personal and educational history, past employment, volunteer work or related experience in the intended field of study, plans for graduate study, and plans for a professional career”

 - writing samples (articles, essays, public relations materials, other)

 - International students must have a minimum TOEFL score of 95 and must demonstrate proficiency in verbal and written English.
 Additional testing may be required during the application process.

 All applicants must be interviewed by the program director for a skills assessment.
 Preference for competitive scholarships, if available, is based on overall GPA and academic potential and is given to early applicants.

 All applications are submitted electronically at hofstra.edu/gradapply.
 For more information, please see the Frequently Asked Questions section or click the "request information" link below.
 The Office of Graduate Admissions is also a comprehensive resource for you as you navigate the application system, Apply Yourself.
-Applications are now being accepted for both spring and fall 2018 semesters.
+Applications are being accepted for spring and fall 2019 semesters.

 For more information on applying for graduate studies at Hofstra, please contact: